cmu-delphi/epidatr/.github/pull_request_template.md

 - [ ] Make sure this PR is against "dev", not "main" (unless this is a release PR).
-- [ ] Request a review from one of the current epiprocess main reviewers: brookslogan, nmdefries.
+- [ ] Request a review from one of the current epidatr main reviewers: brookslogan, dshemetov, nmdefries, dsweber2.
 - [ ] Makes sure to bump the version number in `DESCRIPTION`.
 Always increment the patch version number (the third number), unless you are making a release PR from dev to main, in which case increment the minor version